The Super Friendz: Reunion (2002–present)

 Between the years of 2012 to 2014, the band has performed at such music festivals as the 2012 Halifax Pop Explosion, North by Northeast 2013, and Hillside Music Festival.

 The original cassette Sticktoitiveness was remastered and released as a CD in March 2006.
 Mock Up, Scale Down was reissued on Murderecords on vinyl as a 2×LP in 2013.

+In May 2026, Chris Murphy of Sloan, released a limited edition LP of collected early works by The Superfriendz, titled 1994 – The Early Recordings, on Murderecords, in support of their annual Garage Sale.